JavaTMP/JavaTMP/docs/tutorials/maven/Java-Automated-Build-Tool-Apache-Maven.md

     - When the project is build or packaged all those test resources will be put in the target folder.
     - When you run your test you must be awared that maven surefire plugin will use resources from the target directory.
     - This directory will be put inside the java build path automatically
+- `src/test/filters`
+    - Filters for the test artifact should be put in this folder.
+You can read more about Maven test filter in this page [https://maven.apache.org/shared/maven-filtering/](https://maven.apache.org/shared/maven-filtering/)
 - `src/it`
     - Classes and packages for the integration test artifact should be put in this folder.
     - All the content inside of this directory will NOT be put in the classpath of the generated artifact.